Torndeco/pyBEscanner/README.txt

 Notes:-
 	* Havent written any rcon code written for python yet...
-	* So Temp workaround till i get around to creating rcon networking code...
+	* So Temp work-around till i get around to creating rcon networking code...
 		Using ziello2k https://github.com/ziellos2k/BattleNET
 		Source file is included for the paranoid people out there...
 	* U can alter the settings & pyBEscanner filters, while the program is running.
 Just avoid typo mistakes :)
-	* http://www.pythonregex.com/  Nice website to test out your filter rules on

 Important Notes with latest commits
 	* If u are using the latest commit version of pyBEscanner, U will notice in battleye directory/pyBEscanner/temp/*.pickle files.
-		It is safe to remove these files, as have change over to a different format.
+		It is safe to remove these files, no-longer used
-			New format has file extentions .offset & .spam Format change was done for tiny performance gains..
+			New format has file extentions are .offset & .spam